The Australian immunisation handbook identifies recommended vaccinations for healthcare workers.

 Visit the Australian immunisation handbook to read more on recommended vaccinations for healthcare workers.

-State and territory Public Health Orders are in place mandating COVID-19 vaccination for healthcare workers, some of which include and some of which exclude GPs.
+Each state and territory have different policies in place regarding vaccination of healthcare workers, including for GPs.
 Please check the local requirements in your area.

-If practice team members are affected by these orders and decline to be vaccinated, they are not legally allowed to work at the premises.
-Each public health order outlines the process for exemptions.
+If practice team members are affected by these policies and decline to be vaccinated, they are not legally allowed to work at the premises.
+Each public health policy outlines the process for exemptions.

 If your practice wishes to implement vaccination requirements for team members despite being in a jurisdiction where it is not mandated by public health order, you must do so with consideration of the workplace laws outlined by your state or territory and advice from your Medical Defence Organisation.
 Factors that merit consideration include the risk an unvaccinated staff member poses to the practice, what their role involves, their level of contact with other team members and patients and their access to and willingness to practice infection prevention control and appropriate use of PPE when required.